-8.1.5 In the event of a reduction in Quarterly Energy made by WAPA in accordance with Subsection 8.1.3 of the Contract, the revised Quarterly Energy would be effective no later than two days prior to day-ahead prescheduling.
-WAPA will post revised Quarterly Energy to the P-DP Application and email notification through the P-DP Application.
+8.1.5 In the event of a reduction in Quarterly Energy made by WAPA in accordance with subsection 8.1.3 of the Contract, the revised Quarterly Energy would be effective no later than two days prior to day-ahead prescheduling.
+WAPA will post revised Quarterly Energy to the P-DP Application and provide email notification through the P-DP Application.